montumodi/falsy-finder/readme.md

 [![NPM](https://nodei.co/npm/falsy-finder.png?downloads=true)](https://www.npmjs.com/package/falsy-finder/)

 A simple utility to find out falsy values from an object or arrays.
-It return all the keys along with values in an array.
+It returns all the keys along with values in an array.
 By default it will look for following falsy values:

 ```
 "",